andrewjrobinson/lscc_docs/docs/tutorials/hpc/index.md

 Edit your job script so that it:

 * Loads the *\env{HPC_TRAINING_MODULE}* module
-* Runs the *fakejob* command with your name as the first parameter
+* Runs the *fakejob* command with your name as the first parameter.
+    * FYI: *fakejob* is a command that was made to demonstrate what real commands might do in terms of CPU and Memory usage.
+It does not perform any useful task; if you must know, it just calculates prime numbers for 5 minutes and consumes some memory

 <div class="info">
 <b>NOTE</b>: remember good practice here and add the date commands to print the date/time in your output.
 You can copy them from the *task01* script.